namtoki/English/stock/01_framework.md

   - `Do you think I could` get your number?

 ## Opinion
+- `I was thinking ..`
+  - `I was thinking.
+Let's` take a short trip. (考えていたんだけど)
+  - `I was thinking... maybe` we could go somewhere else.
 - `I feel bad about ..`
   - `I feel bad about` canceling.
 - `I can't tell you how much ..`